summaryrefslogtreecommitdiff

 * `tests`: glob pattern that expands to all the test script files that should be used.

-+* `timeout`: initial timeout for test steps like `expect`, given as `int` or `float`; defaults to `1` if not specified.
++* `timeout`: initial timeout in seconds for test steps like `expect`, given as `int` or `float`; defaults to `1` if not specified.

 Script language